lfrestrepog/if-docs/docs/reference/cli.md

 DEBUG: 2024-06-12T08:48:04.862Z: Preparing output data
 ```

 You can use the `--debug` flag to help debug failing IF runs.
 You will see exactly where in the execution pipeline an error arose.
-If the error arose froma plugin, this will be clear from the execution logs, for example:
+If the error arose from a plugin, this will be clear from the execution logs, for example:

 ```sh
 INFO: 2024-06-12T08:53:21.376Z: Starting IF